pyeventsourcing/eventsourcing/docs/topics/domain.rst

 of setting values on ``self``, which avoids the reverse of intuition that occurs when writing ``apply()`` methods on the events, and makes it legitimate to set values on "private" attributes.
-See the ``Cargo`` aggregate in the domain model section of the :ref:`Cargo Shipping example <Cargo shipping>` for an example of this alternative.
+See the ``Cargo`` aggregate in the domain model section of the :ref:`Cargo shipping example <Cargo shipping example>` for an example of this alternative.

 Another alternative is to use a mutator function defined at the module level.
 But then the event-specific parts of the aggregate projector will become more distant from